mWekking/SuperEnhancer_pipeline/README.md

 **-i**

-A list of files peaks are called for. on every row should be the relative path from the super-enhancer pipeline to the file.
+A list of files peaks are called for. on every row should be the relative path from the pipeline to the file.
 If peaks should be called with a control file, the row should contain the relative path to the sample and the relative path to the control file seperated by comma.

 **optional flags**